INReactive

 Storyboard Speed Dating Session

-On Nov 6th, we held the Storyboard Speed Dating session with CoBHS students and teachers, they expressed positive reactions to the concept of a feedback application based on the introduction to the 10 storyboards, but also raised practical concerns about privacy, focus, and the potential added burden of feedback.
+On Nov 6th, we held the Storyboard Speed Dating session with CoBHS students and teachers, they expressed positive reactions to the concept of a feedback application based on the introduction to the 10 storyboards above, but also raised practical concerns about privacy, focus, and the potential added burden of feedback.

 In-class feedback: It is necessary to ensure that constant pop-up notifications do not disrupt the normal class activities of teachers and students.